 The River Tees Case Study – landforms of erosion and deposition

 The River Tees is located in the north of England.
-It flows east from its source in the Pennines to its mouth, on the North Sea coast.
+It flows 137 km (85 miles) east from its source in the Pennines to its mouth on the North Sea coast.

 The source of the River Tees is Cross Fell in the Pennines.

-In its upper course, the River Tees flows over hard, impermeable rocks.
+The River Tees flows over hard, impermeable rocks in its upper course.
 Vertical erosion has formed classic V-shaped valleys.
 The image below shows interlocking spurs close to Cauldron Snout.

-As the River Tees reaches its middle course lateral erosion overtakes vertical erosion and is evidenced by winding meanders.
+As the River Tees reaches its middle course, lateral erosion overtakes vertical erosion, evidenced by winding meanders.
 Meanders in the lower course are much larger.
 Oxbow lakes have formed in some areas.
-Evidence of past flooding can be seen in the natural levees that have formed.
+Evidence of past flooding can be seen in the naturally formed levees.

-In the lower course, The River Tees has a large estuary with mudflats and sandbanks.
+The River Tees has a large estuary with mudflats and sandbanks in the lower course.

 Use the images below to explore related GeoTopics.